 The Old Testament is a book of covenants that God made with His people.
 Each covenant pictures the ultimate covenant of new life that God promised would be fulfilled in Jesus Christ.
 Marriage is a representation of this covenant between Jesus and His bride, the church (all Christians.)
 In order to grasp and apply the full meaning of the marriage covenant, an understanding of both the Old Testament principles of covenant and what these covenants represent in a relationship with Jesus is necessary.
 In the Old Testament, the covenant that God made with Abram (later renamed Abraham) illustrates many major covenant principles.

-Genesis 12.1-3 Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed.
+Genesis 12.1-3 Now the Lord said to Abram, "Go from your country and your kindred and your father's house to the land that I will show you.
+And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing.
+I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed."